Healthcare in Pakistan: Drug addiction

 In the last few decades, drug addiction has increased exponentially in Pakistan.
 Most of the illegal drugs come from the neighbouring Afghanistan.
 According to the UN estimate, 8.9 million people in the country are drug users.
 Cannabis is the most used drug.
 The rate of injection drug abuse has also increased significantly in Pakistan, sparking fears of an HIV epidemic.

-Although, the increase in the problem has been alarming, the government response has been minimal at best.
+Although the increase in the problem has been alarming, the government response has been minimal at best.
 Few programs are active in the country to help drug addicts and smuggling and availability of the drugs in the country has gone almost unchecked.

 Anti-Narcotics Force is the government agency responsible for tackling drug smuggling and use within Pakistan.
+The escalating issue of drug addiction in Pakistan is a cause for alarm, with a significant surge attributed to the consumption of both domestically produced and imported narcotics.
+This concerning trend can be attributed to a complex interplay of various social, cultural, and economic factors.
+To avert the escalation of this problem, it is imperative to implement proactive measures aimed at tackling the root causes and curbing the further proliferation of drug addiction in the nation.

 Suicide

 Pakistan's suicide rate is below the worldwide average.
-The 2015 global rate was 6.1 per 100,000 people (in 2008, 11.6).
+The 2015 global rate was 9.5 per 100,000 people (in 2008, 11.6).
 Suicides represent some 0.9% of all deaths.

 Pakistan's death rate, as given by the World Bank, is 7.28 per 1000 people in 2016 (the lowest rate in the 2006-2018 period).
 In 2015, the suicide rate in Pakistan was approximately 1.4 deaths per 100,000 inhabitants, one seventh of the global average.
 Similarly, suicides represent only ~.1.2% of all deaths.

 Cancer

 Among Asian countries, Pakistan has the highest rates of breast and ovarian cancer.
 The genetic findings show that BRCA mutation (BRCA1 and BRCA2) mutations account for a substantial proportion of hereditary breast/ovarian cancer and early-onset breast and ovarian cancer cases in Pakistan.
 Breast cancer is the most common cancer in Pakistan as different studies show it kills nearly 40,000 women every year.
-According to World Health Organization (WHO), breast cancer rates are getting worse and it is not sparing even younger age group.
+According to WHO, breast cancer rates are getting worse and it is not sparing even younger age group.